How bird poachers in Indonesia turned their town into a perch for birders

 As the mist rises from the mountain top, Mr. Suparno leads visitors down a winding concrete path into the woods.
 Every turn reveals a new house or homestay, some with bird viewing areas set up in the backyard.
 High up in a tree, a man with a sickle is harvesting sap from a sugar palm, and a few feet off the path, a pair of brown Horsfield’s babbler chicks huddle in a low twig cup, safe from harm.

-Back in the early 2010s, that nest may have been in empty.
+Back in the early 2010s, that nest may have been empty.
 It was villagers versus birds then, says Mr. Suparno.
 Today, they coexist.

 In 2014, the village government passed a regulation banning bird hunting in Jatimulyo, home to at least 99 bird species, including four that are considered vulnerable or endangered.
 Initially the ban didn’t change things much.
 Villagers were unaware of the regulation; they also needed the income.